 The power of this site will come through community curation.
 This isn't the place for paintings of fruit or Transformers ... hopefully it's a community of creative people to showcase their 'art' and not worry about pushing their merchandise.

-over 11 years ago · Comment ·
+about 12 years ago · Comment ·

 Art is art.
 And exposure is what makes art thrive.
 And there are collectors for both.

-over 11 years ago · Comment ·
+about 12 years ago · Comment ·

 my concern is the following: